Sprung The Dating Game

 - Suckiness Is Painful: If, on her Blind Date, Becky doesn't stop Danny's Hurricane of Puns, she'll start freaking out and making a scene.
 This is a game over.

 - Totally Radical: Quite a lot, though Lucas and Shana are more prone than the rest.

 - Trial-and-Error Gameplay: Happens all throughout the game, though one stand-out example is when Becky is giving Leanne dating advice.
 The only way to know which advice is "right" is to watch Leanne's reactions to each line and memorize them for after the ensuing game over.

-- Videogame Cruelty Potential: The player can spray anybody in the face at any point (there's no use for it outside of tormenting them) and you can set certain people on fire.
+- Videogame Cruelty Potential: The player can pepper spray anybody in the face at any point (there's no use for it outside of tormenting them) and you can set certain people on fire.